Swami Vidya Prakashananda Giri: Sri Sukabrahmashram

 He established Sri Sukabrahmashramam on the banks of Swarnamukhi river on the outskirts of the temple town Srikalahasti.
 This ashram not only help people in their path of spirituality, but also help in conducting various social service activities.
 The clinic inside the ashram premises provides free health checkup for the poor and the needy.
 They also offer free cataract surgeries to the nearby villagers who can't afford it.
 The ashram also runs a free yoga camp for those who want to learn.

 He was instrumental in starting the first government degree college in Srikalahasti.
 The college is named after him.

 Works

 While he was at Sri Vyasashram he translated Yoga Vasishta into Telugu.
 He also translated Dhammapada, a Buddhist work from Hindi to Sanskrit and Telugu.

 Gita Makarandam was his most notable work.
 This is a commentary on Bhagavad Gita which he first wrote in Telugu.
 Later this book is translated into Tamil, English, Kannada, Hindi etc.

+He co-authored Vasishta Rama Samvadam (Dialogue between Vasishta and Rama) with Swami Nirvikalpananda which is published by Sri Ramakrishna Math, Hyderabad.

+Metro man, E. Sreedharan mentioned that he referenced the English translation of the book Gita Makarandam written by Vidya Prakasananda.